 - 1.5 pounds tilapia or other firm white fish responsibly sourced.
 Rinsed and patted dry.

 - scallions, cilantro, raw diced onion, avocado slices, sour cream, paprika, tortilla chips for topping

 Set a large and pretty dutch oven over medium heat with a friendly drizzle of olive oil.

 Add onion and saute a few minutes.
-Stir in corn, chiles, garlic, and all of the spices.
-Season with salt and pepper.
+Stir in corn, chiles, garlic, tomato paste, and all of the spices.
+Season with salt.
 Let everything brown a little bit.

 Whisk in wine, coconut milk, and stock.
 Add shrimp paste and let melt in.
 Bring to a boil, then lower heat to a simmer.